adafruit/Adafruit_Learning_System_Guides/ArduinoISP/README.md

 ## ArduinoISP2

-This code is used in the Adafruit tutorial Arduino Yips, Tricks, and Techniques to reprogram AVR chips. https://learn.adafruit.com/arduino-tips-tricks-and-techniques/arduinoisp
+This code is used in the Adafruit tutorial "Arduino Tips, Tricks, and Techniques" to reprogram AVR chips. https://learn.adafruit.com/arduino-tips-tricks-and-techniques/arduinoisp

  March 2012 William Phelps - wm (at) usa.net